Journal of Structural Engineering

 Bridges, wooden; Vibration tests; Nondestructive tests; Damage

 Peterson, S T.; McLean, D I.; and Pollock, David, "Application of Dynamic System Identification to Timber Bridges" (2003).
-Faculty Publications - Department of Mechanical and Civil Engineering.
+Faculty Publications - Biomedical, Mechanical, and Civil Engineering.
 40.